 But giving such powers to the Government could leave whole areas of law at the mercy of ministers including employment and equality rights, privacy and consumer rights, environmental law, copyright protections, safety law, food hygiene and many laws affecting business.
 It is difficult to establish how much British law is driven by the EU but FullFact.org says this:

 “An estimated 13% of Acts [primary legislation] and Statutory Instruments have an EU influence, whereas that rises to 62% when EU regulations are included in addition to Acts and Statutory Instruments.”

-So, if all this is open to repeal or amendment by delegated legislation, MPs may as well go home for the duration.
-There will be hardly any other business and in effect the Government will be able to pass wholly new legislation in large areas of law – presumably not quite the victory for the sovereignty of Parliament (not Government) that some Brexiters said they wanted.
+So, if all this were open to repeal or amendment by delegated legislation, MPs may as well go home for the duration.
+There will be hardly any other business, and in effect the Government will be able to pass wholly new legislation in large areas of law – presumably not quite the victory for the sovereignty of Parliament (not Government) that some Brexiters said they wanted.
 The proposal is constitutionally dubious, impractical – and wholly oppressive.

-But does this plan even make sense?
+But would this idea even make sense?
 In particular what about all the EU law that is not part of the 13% that has been rendered into British legislation – the Regulations, Decisions and rulings of the Court of Justice of the European Union at Luxembourg?
 If FullFact is right, this must make up getting on for 40% of UK law – yet it is not written into our legislation and so can’t obviously be “repealed” by Parliament or government ministers.
 What will happen to it all?
 Read the rest of this entry